. . . your guide to visiting the holy places

 Second Station: Roman soldiers' game in Lithostrotos pavement under Zion Sisters convent (© Custodia Terrae Sanctae)

 Markings in the paving stones, indicating a dice game known as the King’s Game, suggested this was where Jesus was mocked by the soldiers (John 19:2-3).
-Yet this pavement also dates from the time of Hadrian.
+Yet this pavement is also from a later date.

 Chapels worth visiting